The time of his prophecy is between 663 B.C and 612 B.C. It is between the fall of Thebes and Assyrian itself.

 Shall be gathered together: Gold, silver, and apparel in great abundance.

-I dont think that Germany would necessarily be considered a surrounding nation…but this still goes to show that God will be using those that repent and come out of captivity to punish others…and as we saw earlier specifically Assyria.
+I do not think that Germany would necessarily be considered a surrounding nation…but this still goes to show that God will be using those that repent and come out of captivity to punish others…and as we saw earlier specifically Assyria.

 Nahum 2:10 She is empty, desolate, and waste!
 The heart melts, and the knees shake; Much pain is in every side, And all their faces are drained of color.